When you hear the term "Shooting Star," what is the first thing that springs to mind?

-A bearish candlestick with a long upper shadow, little or no lower shadow, and a little true body at the period's low is known as a shooting star.
+A bearish candlestick with a long upper shadow, little or no lower shadow, and a little true body at the period's low is known as a shooting star pattern.
 It appears after a period of upward movement.
-A shooting star, to put it another way, is a type of candlestick that occurs when a security opens, advances significantly, and then finishes the day near the open.
+A shooting star candlestick pattern, to put it another way, is a type of candlestick that occurs when a security opens, advances significantly, and then finishes the day near the open.

-After an advance, a shooting star appears, indicating that the price may begin to plummet.
+After an advance, a shooting star pattern appears, indicating that the price may begin to plummet.

 The formation is bearish since the price attempted a substantial climb during the day, but sellers took control and pulled the price back down toward the open.

 After a shooting star, traders usually wait to observe what the next candle (period) does.
 They may sell or short if the price falls during the next term.

 If the price rises following a shooting star, the formation could have been a false indication, or the candle could be indicating a potential resistance area in the candle's price range.